Workforce Readiness and Job Opportunities

 By the numbers

-Since February 2021, the Foster’s Outriders Litter Brigade has been an opportunity for those experiencing homelessness to contribute to the cleanliness, beauty and dignity of the local community while earning money and experience toward self-sufficiency.
-Residents of SVdP’s Ozanam Manor housing program become SVdP employees when they enlist in this Good Neighbor litter pick-up program.
+Since February 2021, the Neighborhood Brigade has been a staple in our Workforce Development efforts.
+This program provides an opportunity for those experiencing homelessness to contribute to the cleanliness, beauty and dignity of the local community while earning money and experience toward self-sufficiency.
+Residents of SVdP’s Ozanam Manor transitional housing program and Washington Street Shelter become SVdP employees when they enlist in this Good Neighbor litter pick-up program.
 The crew maintains good relations with the folks next door, keeps our campuses welcoming, and creates a sustainable income for themselves.

 This program for people aged 55+ helps low-income, unemployed individuals find employment.
 The program matches members with opportunities for community service and on-the-job training to help build skills and experience that lead to permanent employment and greater self-sufficiency.
 Participants receive supervised training at SVdP through a part-time community service assignment and are compensated by the federal government.

-Through this grant-inspired program, people experiencing homelessness have the opportunity to become an intern at their local dining room.
-They receive on-the-job training and mentorship from dining room staff and case managers that help keep them on track to overcome personal barriers to employment and housing.
-As they relearn self sufficiency and self worth, their goals are permanent sustainability and housing through employment and/or other supports.
+Through this grant-inspired program, people experiencing homelessness may become committed volunteers on the SVdP campuses, earn financial initiatives, and learn to stick to a schedule.
+They receive training and mentorship from staff and navigators that help keep them on track to overcome personal barriers to employment and housing.
+As they relearn self-sufficiency and self-worth, their goals are sustainability and permanent housing through employment and/or other supports.

 There's no "off season" for our neighbors in need.